benjahmin-koenigsberg/SBA-308-JavaScript--Fundamentals/README.md

 ### Run
-Clone, fork or download this repo and open
+Clone, fork or download this repo, open and run code.
 ```
 index.js
 ```